 There’s a steep track to a wild section of the Wall, which abuts the more touristy part.
 Here, a solitary experience on a crumbling, unrestored wall awaits.
 Depending on the time of year, you’ll experience spring blossoms, blazing autumn leaves or winter snow.
-Stay for the quiet that descends when the tour groups leave in the afternoon; by 8pm there’s not a sound to be heard nor a person to be seen on the streets of the village, in stunning contrast to Beijing.
+Stay for the quiet that descends when the tour groups leave in the afternoon.
+By 8pm, there’s not a sound to be heard nor a person to be seen on the streets of the village.
+It’s a stunning contrast with Beijing.

-Grandma’s House is a two-bedroom house with kitchen, laundry, two bathrooms and large enclosed garden, perfect for a family.
-Other houses are larger, and feature gorgeous interiors and views of the Great Wall.
-Houses start from 2,800 RMB per night.
+This two-bedroom house with kitchen, laundry, two bathrooms and large enclosed garden, perfect for a family.
+Other houses are larger, and feature gorgeous interiors and views of the Great Wall of China.

-Hotel: The Brickyard is a 25-room lodge and spa close to Mutianyu.
-Rooms have a modern rustic feel and feature a glass wall and outdoor terrace with spectacular views of the Great Wall.
+The Brickyard is a 25-room lodge and spa close to Mutianyu.
+Rooms have a modern rustic feel and feature an outdoor terrace with spectacular views of the Wall.
 There is an onsite restaurant that offers free breakfast and coffee, tea and homemade cookies throughout the day.
 Transportation is available (though not at all times of the day) to and from Mutianyu, which is about ten minutes away.

 Popular options include taking a public bus, booking a tour, dishing out a few more dollars for a private guide or seeking something offbeat, like travelling via chauffeured sidecar.
 We’ve heard rave reviews about Beijing Sideways; you’ll just want to make sure the air quality is good enough for your nasal passages to travel comfortably without a windshield.

-Myth busted: The Great Wall is the only man-made structure that can be seen from space
+Myth busted: The Great Wall of China is the only man-made structure that can be seen from space

 False!
 Debunked time and time again, this myth is so ingrained in popular culture that astronauts, including Neil Armstrong, have reported being asked this question ad nauseum.
-Recently, high-tech equipment has been able to detect the wall – and other objects – from low orbit, but the fact remains that the human eye cannot detect the Great Wall from space.
+Recently, high-tech equipment has been able to detect the wall – and other objects – from low orbit.
+However, the fact remains that the human eye cannot detect the Great Wall from space.

-– Head here for travelling tips around visas, manners, water and more
+Head here for China travelling tips around visas, manners, culture and more